-For your documents to be accepted, it's important that they're official before being scanned into a PDF file for uploading, or are copied and submitted via regular post.
+For your documents to be accepted, it's important that they're official before being scanned into a PDF file for uploading, or are copied and submitted by regular post.

 If you're scanning and uploading your original documents

 Scanning and uploading your documents is the easiest and fastest way to get them to University Admissions.
 An important thing to consider is that your original documents must be officially issued.

-Officially issued means that your documents must be issued by a representative of the Academic Registrar's Office, the Examinations Office, or the equivalent office that issues official documents of records at your university.
+Officially issued means that your documents have been issued by a representative of the Academic Registrar's Office, the Examinations Office, or the equivalent office that issues official documentation of records at your university.
 Most often, this means that your transcript has been signed and, where appropriate, stamped by the issuing institution (e.g. controller of examination, secretary, registrar, dean or the equivalent).
 Different countries and universities can have their own methods of certifying that documents are official.
 If this is the case, we'll let you know on your country page.